Water Talk - Chloramines in drinking water

 Chloramines do not naturally occur in the environment.
 They are disinfectants that help keep drinking water safe and clean over long distances in the pipes that distribute drinking water to Canadian homes.
 At a water treatment plant, trained operators intentionally form chloramines by mixing chlorine and ammonia under specific conditions.
 This is a complicated disinfection process known as chloramination.

 If you are a private well owner, you do not need to add chloramines to your well water since disinfection of well water, if required, is generally done at the tap using other methods.
-For more information on how to disinfect your well, see the Be Well Aware – Protect and clean your well page.
+For more information on how to disinfect your well, see the Well water and health: Protect and maintain your well page.

 Health effects of chloramines in drinking water